 At all levels, students should be able to use well-defined abstractions that hide complexity.
 Just as a car hides operating details, such as the mechanics of the engine, a computer program's "move" command relies on hidden details that cause an object to change location on the screen.
 As they progress, students should incorporate predefined functions into their designs, understanding that they do not need to know the underlying implementation details of the abstractions that they use.
 Eventually, students should understand the advantages of, and be comfortable using, existing functionalities (abstractions) including technological resources created by other people, such as libraries and application programming interfaces (APIs).
-Students should be able to evaluate existing abstractions to determine which should be incorporated into designs and how they should be incorporated.
+Students should be incorporated into designs and how they should be incorporated.
 For example, students could build powerful apps by incorporating existing services, such as online databases that return geolocation coordinates of street names or food nutrition information.